Novimatrem/novisona/about.markdown

 • Weight: 1,863lbs [which equals to 845kg] A lot of her weight is located at her belly.
 She's extremely heavily morbidly obese.

 • Pregnancy: YES, very.
-Has been continuously pregnant with many multiples, starting June 2018, and still going.
-Her massive, gigantic womb perpetually childbearing, for evermore.
+Has been continuously pregnant with many multiples, starting a few years ago, and still going.
+Her massive womb perpetually gigantic.

 • BMI (Body mass index): 319.7 BMI